-Actuarially determined factors.
-Although we do not sell our insurance product on a standalone basis, the pricing is not affected by the subscription to our patent risk management solution.
-We have created an actuarial model that calculates an individual client's insurance premium based on its projected annual frequency (i.e., number of claims during the policy term) and severity (i.e., the amount which it expects to settle a claim).
+• Actuarially determined factors.
+Although we sell our insurance product both on a standalone basis and as a component of a multiple-element arrangement, the pricing is not affected by the subscription to our patent risk management solution.
+We use an actuarial model that calculates an individual client's insurance premium based on its projected annual frequency (i.e., number of claims during the policy term) and severity (i.e., the amount which it expects to settle a claim).